Guinness VCT Hero 2

 The manager

-Guinness Asset Management was founded in 2003 and now manages over £8 billion across its equity funds, EIS funds, VCT and an IHT fund (August 2025).
-In total, it has raised over £325 million in EIS and VCT qualifying companies since 2010.
+Guinness Asset Management was founded in 2003 and now manages £8.5 billion across its various products (May 2026).
+In total, it has raised over £340 million in EIS, VCT, and IHT qualifying companies since 2010.

 The Guinness VCT and EIS funds are overseen by the 16-strong Guinness Ventures team and led by Shane Gallwey, a CFA Charterholder.